High order well-balanced Arbitrary-Lagrangian-Eulerian ADER discontinuous Galerkin schemes on general polygonal moving meshes: Numerical results

 We start by showing that our scheme is well-balanced, i.e. that when the initial condition of a simulation is given by a machine precision perturbation of the prescribed equilibrium solution, the scheme is able to preserve this equilibrium maintaining the numerical errors at the level of machine precision for very long computational time and large mesh deformation.

 We first perform this kind of test case by choosing as equilibrium profile the Shu vortex described in the previous Section~\ref{ssec.test_order_euler} with $\epsilon=\epsilon_E=5$ both to describe $\Q_{\text{IC}}$ and $\Q_E$, and setting $u_t=v_t=0$.
 We then add a random perturbation of order 1E-12 to the initial density profile everywhere on the domain.
 We discretize the domain with $516$ polygonal elements and we move the mesh together with the fluid flow.
 The obtained numerical results are reported in Table~\ref{table.wb_shu}: we can notice that, even after a very large number of iterations and handling a large number of sliver elements, the equilibrium solution is perfectly preserved up to machine precision.
+(In order not to overload this section we do not report every numerical test done, but we specify that very similar results have been obtained with initial random perturbation of order 1E-13 or 1E-14, for which the numerical errors after long times are of the same order of the initial perturbation.
+This holds true for all the benchmarks of this section.)

 Next, we perform the same type of test by choosing the Gresho vortex, which is another moving solution of the Euler equations, see~\cite{liska2003comparison}.
 Here, the density is $\rho=0$ as well as the radial velocity $u_r=0$.
 The centrifugal force is balanced by the gradient of the pressure; the angular velocity and the pressure are given by